graphql/graphiql/examples/monaco-graphql-nextjs/README.md

 fine.
 For more information on loading `monaco-editor` in esm contexts, you can [read their docs](https://github.com/microsoft/monaco-editor/blob/main/docs/integrate-esm.md)

-This work was sponsored by [Grafbase](https://grafbase.com/)!
+This work was sponsored by [Grafbase](https://grafbase.com)!

 # Setup

-1. npm install
+1. yarn
-1. npm start
+1. yarn dev